mandyh101/portfolio-2025/README.md

 ## Sidefolio - Portfolio website template

 # Welcome!
 Kia ora, I'm Mandy, Welcome to my portfolio!
-It's currently a WIP. *//TODO update to LIVE :D* I am building my portfolio using `React` with the `Next.JS` framework and using the Sidefolio - Portfolio website template for my foundation from [Aceternity UI](https://ui.aceternity.com/templtes/sidefolio).
+I am building my portfolio using `React` with the `Next.JS` framework and using the Sidefolio - Portfolio website template for my foundation from [Aceternity UI](https://ui.aceternity.com/templtes/sidefolio).
 I wanted to use some nice transitions and interactions, and convey some parts of my personality as a obsessive note-taker, writer, and fan of clean, simplicity and user friendliness.
 I am using `Tailwind` and `TypeScript` because I love them both.
 Tailwind because life is just easier and Typescript because I find it so helpful for knowing what I'm working with, debugging and just the certainty it gives me!

 ## Getting Started